kamleshray/CICD_PCF_Spring_Boot_With_JWT_Security/README.md

 Go to routes to check the app URL:  https://productservice.cfapps.io/swagger-ui.html#/

 If you want to remove your app from cloud use command  : cf delete ProductService

+Add your PCF credentials in to Jenkins while creating JOb